gabriel1200/Bot_Guide/bot_README.md

 ## $scoring
 **What it does**

 Showcases a player's scoring volume and efficiency compared to the league for the selected time period.
-Available for the regular season and post season.
+Available for the regular season and post-season.

 Span: 1974 - Present